ilikekeyboards4924/Qwen3-TTS-Discord-Bot/README.md

 if you want to add your own voice to the bot, just create a `voice_clone_prompt` with the aforementioned model and save the resulting `.pt` file in the embedding folder. make sure to use the `1.7b` parameter model when generating the `voice_clone_prompt` and not the `0.6b` parameter model.

+make sure you enable all the correct permissions in the discord developer portal as well.